Ideozu/hello_world/README.md

 github training

-Justin is a postdoc in HMG program at the Stanley Manne Childrens Research Institute
+Justin is a postdoc in Human Molecular Genetics program at the Stanley Manne Childrens Research Institute